ahmaddioxide/Todo-App/README.md

 - User is able to mark his task as done.
 - User is able to see all of his current tasks with their status whether they are pending done or in progress.
 - User is able to see done task and when it get done
-- User can detele done task permenantly
+- User can delete done task permanently

 ## Technologies Used